MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/migrate-to-azure-identity.md

 ---
 # Migrate to Azure Identity

-Azure CLI beta internally replaces [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-python) with [Azure Identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity) and [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+Azure CLI beta internally replaces Azure Active Directory Authentication Library [(ADAL)](https://github.com/AzureAD/azure-activedirectory-library-for-python) with [Azure Identity](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/identity/azure-identity) and Microsoft Authentication Library [(MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-python).
 Existing ADAL token cache (`~/.azure/accessToken.json`) will be migrated to MSAL encrypted token cache automatically when any command requiring a credential is executed.

 This article provides detail about this breaking change and gives examples on how to get an access-token in Azure CLI beta.